Macrometacorp/docs/docs/cep/examples/patterns-and-trends.md

--- Alerts if no temperature event having a temperature less than what is set in regulator arrives within 5 minutes after switching on the regulator. insert into RoomTemperatureAlertStream select e1.roomNo as roomNo from e1=RegulatorStateChangeStream[action == 'on']
+-- Alerts if no temperature event having a temperature less than what is set in regulator arrives within 5 minutes after switching on the regulator.
+INSERT INTO RoomTemperatureAlertStream
+SELECT e1.roomNo as roomNo
+FROM e1=RegulatorStateChangeStream[action == 'on']
      -> not TemperatureStream[e1.roomNo == roomNo and
         temp <= e1.tempSet] for 30 sec;
 ```